cosmos/cosmos-sdk/docs/architecture/adt-014-proportional-slashing.md

 ## Context

-In Proof of Stake-based chains, centralization of consensus power amongst a small set of validators causes harm to the network due to increased risk of censorship, liveness failure, fork attacks, etc.  However, while this centralization causes a negative externality to the network, it is not directly felt by the stakers contributing towards delegating towards already large validators.
-We would like a way to pass on the negative externality cost of centralization onto those large validators and their stakers.
+In Proof of Stake-based chains, centralization of consensus power amongst a small set of validators can cause harm to the network due to increased risk of censorship, liveness failure, fork attacks, etc.  However, while this centralization causes a negative externality to the network, it is not directly felt by the delegators contributing towards delegating towards already large validators.
+We would like a way to pass on the negative externality cost of centralization onto those large validators and their delegators.

 ## Decision